amberhunt955/amberhunt955/README.md

 <p>Welcome to my GitHub!</p>

 ## Fun Facts About Me
-  🎓 I'm finishing up a 15-week bootcamp at Per Scholas
+  🎓 Recently graduated from a Per Scholas bootcamp

   💼 Looking for my first role in software development